wealthkernel/api-documentation-guides/docs/outbound-transfers/Basics.md

 ---------|----------
  Requested | The outbound transfer has been requested.
 We will run some checks before confirming we can accept the transfer.
  Accepted | The outbound transfer has been accepted, and we will now begin processing the transfer.
- Transferring | We are in the process of transferring the assets to the new provider.
+ Transferring | We are in the process of transferring the cash and/or assets to the new provider.
- Transferred | All of the assets have been transferred to the new provider.
+ Transferred | All of the cash and/or assets have been transferred to the new provider.
  Completed | The outbound transfer has been completed.
 Confirmation that the transfer has completed will have been sent to the new provider.
  Rejected | The outbound transfer has been rejected by WealthKernel.
 The reason will be populated on the outbound transfer.
  Cancelled | The outbound transfer has been cancelled.

 ## On completion of an outbound transfer

 Outbound transfers will transfer the entire account out to a new provider, including all portfolios under the account.
 Once a transfer has been completed, we will automatically close the account and underlying portfolios so that no further cash can be deposited into the account.
-A new account will need to be added under the party if further assets are expected.
+A new account will need to be added under the party if further cash and/or assets are expected.

 ## Availability over API